Orthopedics

 Realize-365 Action

-Query: "Show wound appearance, temp trends, and WBC changes since discharge — flag for infection risk."
+Query: "Show documented wound appearance notes, temp trends, and WBC changes since discharge in one timeline for clinician review."

 DayTempWBCInsight